WEST MINING ANNOUNCES NEW CFO

-/EIN News/ -- Vancouver, BC, March 28, 2023 (GLOBE NEWSWIRE) -- West Mining Corp. (“West” or the “Company”) (CSE: WEST) (OTC: WESMF) is pleased to announce that Natasha Tsai has joined the Company as its Chief Financial Officer.
+Vancouver, BC, March 28, 2023 (GLOBE NEWSWIRE) -- West Mining Corp. ("West" or the "Company") WEST WESMF is pleased to announce that Natasha Tsai has joined the Company as its Chief Financial Officer.
 Ms. Tsai, CPA, CA, is Managing Director at Malaspina Consultants Inc. She has been a senior advisor and CFO with companies in a broad range of industries.
 Natasha specializes in the areas of financial operations and business performance.
 Prior to 2012, Natasha was the CFO of a junior mining company and the corporate controller of an early stage company in the energy sector.
 Natasha is a graduate of Sauder School of Business at UBC and received her Chartered Accountant designation in 2007.
 She is also a former co-chair of the Young CA Forum at the Institute of Chartered Accountants of BC.

 Ms. Tsai replaces former CFO Abbey Abdiye, who resigned from the position to focus on other interests.
 The Company thanks Mr. Abdiye for his contributions.